ChenHuayi131/ChenHuayi131.github.io/README.md

 ![Repository](https://media.giphy.com/media/GGkfXc4LTRMYRsfv6u/giphy.gif)

 ### *2. Write resume in Markdown*
 First of all, before you start to make a home page, you need to prepare your resume code probably written by Markdown language.
-According to Andrew Etter, Markdown is the most widely used lightweight markup language by many people who may work in the IT industry all over the world.
-If you write your resume in Markdown, you will enjoy the benefits it brings to you, such as the cleanest syntax, limited set of features, and no defined standard.
+According to Etter, "Markdown is the most widely used lightweight markup language by many people who may work in the IT industry all over the world.
+If you write your resume in Markdown, you will enjoy the benefits it brings to you, such as the cleanest syntax, limited set of features, and no defined standard."
 To be specific, Markdown makes everything become simpler and easier to get started.
 Markdown has its flavors, especially we focus on one of them which is GitHub Flavored Markdown.
 Lastly, I provide you with some helpful Markdown tutorials on *Resources* section, including some commonly used syntax.

 ### *3. Use a Markdown editor*
 You maybe write your Markdown with a Markdown editor.
 It can make you easy and convenient since the editor can provide live view to you that you are able to glance the preview generated from what you write.
 I recommend you use one of these two free Markdown editors.
 They are **Typora** and **Atom**.
 Typora is a concise Markdown editor that supports instant rendering technology which means you can edit contents and see what happen next second.
 Other is Atom, it has abundant plug-ins.